-The Company has an active Works Council that meets quarterly to consult and negotiate on many employee relations issues.
-In addition to other local employee forums, the Works Council has operated successfully for several years and the Company formally recognises two unions to give every employee the option of union representation.
+The Company has an active Joint Business Council that meets quarterly to consult and negotiate on many employee relations issues.
+In addition to other local employee forums, the Joint Business Council has operated successfully for several years and the Company formally recognises two unions to give every employee the option of union representation.

-Following the general economic downturn and changes to the business portfolio, the discussions surrounding the cost of living increase and terms and conditions were onerous.
-Working relationships with employees and their unions, however, continued to develop this year in a constructive and forward-thinking manner.
+Following the general economic downturn and changes to the business portfolio, the discussions surrounding the cost of living increase and terms and conditions were onerous and the Company has had a significant restructure during the year.
+Working relationships with employees and their unions, however, have continued to develop this year in a constructive and forward-thinking manner.
 The Company attaches importance to the involvement of its employees in the Company's development and has continued its practice of keeping them informed on matters affecting them as employees and on the various factors affecting the performance of the Company through the use of newsletters and briefs in person to all staff at all locations by the Company directors.
 The Company has a bonus arrangement in place to incentivise its employees in achieving a suite of performance targets.